teilomillet/gollm/internal/llm/README.md

 # internal/llm Package

-This package provides the core functionality for the `goal` Language Model (LLM) interface.
+This package provides the core functionality for the `gollm` Language Model (LLM) interface.
 It's designed to be flexible, extensible, and provider-agnostic.

 ## Package Structure